 The report also gives an insight to how we are creating a low carbon network and our future by developing the technology and systems along with a low carbon mindset to preserve biodiversity and ecosystems by driving down our carbon emissions.

-2.1 Introduction
+2.1 Undergrounding for Visual Amenity

 There are three National Parks and four Areas of Outstanding Natural Beauty (AONB), collectively known as Designated Areas, either wholly or partially within our region.
 These are: